glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 A single core cpu is only capable of concurrency but a single cpu with 2 or more cores could run things in parallel, even if it is a single physical device.
 # Lecture 2
 There is a dichotomy that we want to highlight first:
-- **Tool** (for parallel programming): for writing parallel code
+- **Tool** (for parallel programming): tool for writing parallel code
 	- **Threads**: smallest sequence of programmed instructions that can be managed independently by a scheduler.
 	  Basically, a very low level tool to implement parallel programs.
 	  Being a basic tool, most of the things must be handled manually, for example we must be careful about shared variables.
 	- **OpenMP**: standard to insert annotations in C/C++ programs to tell the system that something has to happen in parallel.
 	- **Other ways**: Pipelines (where each stage can be one in parallel with others), ...
 - **Libraries**: already contains parallel code
-	- **OpenCV**: library to process video/images.
+	- **OpenCV**: library to process videos/images.
 Some operations (e.g. blur) can be done in parallel, since the image can be split in sections, operate on those sections and re-compose the result.

 Another dichotomy is in:
 - **System programmers**: create the tools for the application programmers.